mhayes853/swift-cactus/README.md

 ```

 > [!NOTE]
-> Smaller models may struggle to generate function arguments that match the ``JSONSchema`` you specify for the function.
-Therefore, the library provides a way to manually validate any value against the schema you provide to the model using the ``JSONSchema/Validator`` class.
+> Smaller models may struggle to generate function arguments that match the `JSONSchema` you specify for the function.
+Therefore, the library provides a way to manually validate any value against the schema you provide to the model using the `JSONSchema.Validator` class.
 > ```swift
 > let functionDefinition = CactusLanguageModel.FunctionDefinition(
 >   name: "search",